 It is possible that this gap in coverage and resultant economic loss will soon be addressed at the state level by governments that are considering legislation to force insurance companies to pay Coronavirus related business interruption claims, even when “viruses” are specifically excluded from such policies.

-In the meantime, companies should go ahead and file a claim with their insurer, and should document their business losses.ATTORNEY: David T. Azrin
+In the meantime, companies should go ahead and file a claim with their insurer, and should document their business losses.Written By: David T. Azrin

 GDB Firm Blog